novuhq/novu/docs/docs/notification-center/headless/headless.md

 ## Initialize the session

-To use the headless service and it's features, you'll need to first initialize the session:
+To use the headless service and its features, you'll need to first initialize the session:

 ```js
 const headlessService = new HeadlessService({